· · ·

 Selecting your Coron island hopping tours?
-It’s easy to feel overwhelmed with such a wide range of tours laid out in front of you, visiting lakes, lagoons, World II shipwrecks and beaches.
+It’s easy to feel overwhelmed with such a wide range of tours on offer, featuring lagoons, World War II wrecks and beaches.

-One thing is for certain: you do not want to miss anything important – but you also don’t want to waste your precious vacation time.
+One thing is for certain: you do not want to miss anything important.
+However, you also don’t want to waste your precious vacation time.

-Having visited Coron twice in the past five years, I created this easy guide to help you sort through the best Coron island hopping tours for you.
+Having visited Coron twice in the past five years, I created this easy guide to help you decide the best Coron island hopping tours for you.

-Located in the northern part of Palawan and served by a small airport, Coron is one of my favourite places in Palawan.
-It’s a fantastic first or final destination for island hopping in Palawan.
+Located in the northern part of Palawan, Coron is one of my favourite destinations in Palawan.
+It’s a fantastic first or final destination on your island hopping in Palawan itinerary.

 Disclosure: This post includes affiliate links.
 If you decide to click through and make a qualifying purchase, I will receive a small commission at no extra cost to you – thanks for your support.